We’ve previously covered the common characteristics of companies with high Net Promoter Score, and boiled their success down to three qualities:

-Insurance industry is one of the most developed in US, which also means that the competition is very high and it’s highly crucial to retain your customers.
+The insurance industry is one of the most developed in the US, which also means that the competition is very high and it’s highly crucial to retain your customers.

-The insurance company was affected by a long lasting scandal in regards with their refusal to satisfy disability claims by their customers.
+The insurance company was affected by a long-lasting scandal in regards to their refusal to satisfy disability claims by their customers.
 Since 2009, CIGNA has been monitored by relevant authority institutions.

 Always close the feedback loop

-One of the worst airlines in US is considered to be United, which had a NPS of 10 in 2014 [REPORT PDF], a disaster while comparing with its competitors: Southwest (NPS 62), JetBlue (NPS 56) or Virgin America (NPS 48).
+One of the worst airlines in the US is considered to be United, which had an NPS of 10 in 2014 [REPORT PDF], a disaster while comparing with its competitors: Southwest (NPS 62), JetBlue (NPS 56) or Virgin America (NPS 48).

-For years customers keep complaining on United’s delays, cancelled flights, served food, baggage handling and having some of the oldest aircrafts in the industry.
+For years customers keep complaining on United’s delays, canceled flights, served food, baggage handling and having some of the oldest aircraft in the industry.
 In 2012, United was responsible for 43% of the total of complaints filed against all US airlines.

 It’s worth to mention that United always tracked their NPS score, but so do its much more appealing competitors as Southwest and JetBlue.
 Why this huge difference in customer satisfaction?
 The answer is actually simple.

 “NPS is core to how we make decisions,” said Robin Hayes, JetBlue’s chief commercial officer.